mpicazocp/BoxOffice/README.md

 This is the development repository for the BoxOffice application.

 ### Style Guides
-For frontend work, use the AirBnB JavaScript React style guide: https://airbnb.io/javascript/react/ For backend work, use the Google JavaScript style guide: https://google.github.io/styleguide/jsguide.html
+For frontend work, use the AirBnB JavaScript React style guide: https://airbnb.io/javascript/react/ <br />
+For backend work, use the Google JavaScript style guide: https://google.github.io/styleguide/jsguide.html

 ### Plugins